tyelf22/marketing-website/README.md

 - [ ] When you have completed the website, submit your repository URL

+URL for hosted site is: https://te-marketing-website.netlify.com/

-The URL you used for layout is:
+The URL you used for layout is: www.slack.com